JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

-The [SciML Common Interface](https://scimlbase.sciml.ai/dev/) defines a complete set of equation solving techniques, from differential equations and optimization to nonlinear solves and integration (quadrature), in a way that is made to naturally mix with machine learning.
+The [SciML Common Interface](https://scimlbase.sciml.ai/dev/) defines a complete set of equation solving techniques, from differential equations and optimization to nonlinear solves and integration (quadrature), in a way that is made to mix with machine learning naturally.
 In this sense, there is no difference between the optimized libraries being used for physical modeling and the techniques used in machine learning: in the composable ecosystem of Julia, these are one and the same.
 The same differential equation solvers that are